 Subsequently, the variable annuity business has expanded through two distinct developments.
 Firstly, the Company started accepting reinsurance at the beginning of 2016, taking over treaties from Allianz Re Dublin dac for variable annuity policies that were underwritten by Allianz Japan and Allianz Taiwan.
 These reinsurance activities were extended during 2019 through a new reinsurance treaty with Allianz Philippines, through which the Company accepted market and biometric risks in relation to a fixed index annuity product.
-Secondly, the Company leveraged its expertise in managing hedged products for a further business expansion and successfully launched in late 2016 a new variable annuity product with guaranteed minimum accumulation and death benefits via its Italian and French branch offices, availing in both markets predominantly of proprietary sales channels of Allianz Group.
+Secondly, the Company leveraged its expertise in managing hedged products for a further business expansion and successfully launched a new variable annuity product in late 2016 with guaranteed minimum accumulation and death benefits via its Italian and French branch offices, availing in both markets predominantly of proprietary sales channels of Allianz Group.
 Subsequently, the Company commenced to distribute business outside of these structures and established in 2020 its first sales partnership with an external bank in Italy.
+In 2021 the Company continued to expand with increased distribution via third party distribution channels.
 For both its primary and reinsured variable annuity business, the Company continues to seek opportunities to broaden its sales capacity further through both new third-party distributors and geographical expansion.
 In parallel, it continues to work on the products' features and operational aspects of their delivery to improve risk control whilst maintaining their value for the customer.
-Good progress was made in 2020 in relation to consolidation of the hedging set-up and the strengthening of the control framework, including the launch of an enhanced reporting framework for attributing hedge profits and losses.
+Good progress was made in 2021, including continued work on an enhanced reporting framework for attributing hedge profits and losses.

-Group life business, offering death and disability benefits for employees of corporate clients, was introduced to the Company's product range in 2010.
+Group Life business, offering death and disability benefits for employees of corporate clients, was introduced to the Company's product range in 2010.
 This business is underwritten via brokers through the Company's head office and is currently offered on the German and Lithuanian markets.
 Efforts continue to develop these two markets through innovative product features and extension of external distribution capacity.

 Protection business for retail clients was started through the Company's Italian branch office in late 2015, offering a term life product with various rider options via the internet.
 At the start of 2020, an iteration of this product was launched in Lithuania through the Company's head office.
 Work continues to increase sales of this product category through improved customer service and experience, with the intention to leverage on its digital platform to continue to expand geographically.
 In parallel, the Company continued to successfully develop its payment protection insurance business in Italy.
-The Company's focus in 2020 relied on increased leverage of its established broker network and enhancements of its underwriting practices.